Professional, Technical, and Skill-Based education

 The National Skills Qualification Framework

-The National Skills Qualifications Framework (NSQF), notified on 27th December 2013, is a competency-based framework that organizes all qualifications according to a series of levels of knowledge, skills and aptitude.
+The National Skills Qualifications Framework (NSQF), notified on 27th December 2013, is a competency-based framework that organizes all qualifications according to a series of levels of knowledge, skills, and aptitude.

 Presently, more than 100 countries have, or are in the process of developing national qualification frameworks.
-Under NSQF, the learner can acquire the certification for competency needed at any level through formal, non-formal or informal learning.
+Under NSQF, the learner can acquire the certification for competency needed at any level through formal, non-formal, or informal learning.

-The NSQF is anchored at the National Skill Development Agency (NSDA) and is being implemented through the National Skills Qualifications Committee (NSQC) which comprises of all key stakeholders.
+The NSQF is anchored at the National Skill Development Agency (NSDA) and is being implemented through the National Skills Qualifications Committee (NSQC) which comprises all key stakeholders.

-The NSQF provides for a five-year implementation schedule and at the end of the fifth year (2018), it shall be mandatory for all training/educational programmes/courses to be NSQF compliant, and all training and educational institutions shall define eligibility criteria for admission to various courses in terms of NSQF levels.
+The NSQF provides for a five-year implementation schedule and at the end of the fifth year (2018), it shall be mandatory for all training/educational programs/courses to be NSQF compliant, and all training and educational institutions shall define eligibility criteria for admission to various courses in terms of NSQF levels.